shanebersiek/iOSI-precourse-onboarding/week-05/labs/foundation-classes-lab/README.md

 ## Deliverables

-Turn in your XCode Project.
+Turn in your Xcode Project.

 **Verify that**